RocketCommunicationsInc/astro-uxds/_content/components/slider.md

 Sliders may be used in conjunction with an input field or select menu allowing the user to set a slider value via keyboard entry.
 :::

+## Appearance and Behavior

+To learn more about adding Help Text to Sliders, see the [Forms and Validation](/patterns/forms-and-validation) guidance.

 ## Examples

 :::two-col